alaameloh/ChaosFreeRNNs/README.md

 # ChaosFreeRNNs
-Spring 2018 Semester Project dealing with deep image captioning using Chaos Free RNNs\n
+Spring 2018 Semester Project dealing with deep image captioning using Chaos Free RNNs/n

 Prerequires: CNN features of MSCOCO images.\n
 Step 1 : change path of data in generate_dict_mscoco.py and run it to generate vocab for MSCOCO captions.